 In case you are active on social media, you must have heard this term multiple times by now.
-Everyone is learning data science, or talking about it, or trying to get you to enroll in their data science course.
+Everyone is learning data science, or talking about it, or trying to get you to enrol in their data science course.
 We all know what web data is–unstructured information that can be cleaned and used as per requirement.
 What is data science and how does it benefit from web scraping?
-Well, the truth is that data science is a combination of data inference, development of new algorithms and data processing that helps solve problems that were deemed unsolvable earlier, due to unavailability of large data-sets earlier.
+Well, the truth is that data science is a combination of data inference, development of new algorithms and data processing that helps solve problems that were deemed unsolvable earlier, due to the unavailability of large data sets earlier.
 But how is so much data generated, and where can a person find it.
 Well, mostly these data sets are owned by large corporations, and they are scarcely seen lending their data set for free, for conducting studies.
 However, most of the data is exposed in their websites, though not in a structured format.
 This is where web scraping technology walks in through the door.
 Web scraper is used in most data science projects, to help gather more and more data on topics.